All Products

 • Fragmentation is not supported.

-• If you add a UDP listener to a CLB instance deployed in the classic network, the UDP listener cannot pass client IP addresses to backend servers.
+• If you add a UDP listener to a CLB instance deployed in the classic network, whether the instance is Internet- or internal-facing, the UDP listener cannot pass client IP addresses to backend servers.

 • IPv6 packets have longer IP headers than IPv4 packets.
-If an IPv6 CLB instance uses a UDP listener, make sure that the maximum transmission unit (MTU) supported by the network interface controller (NIC) that a backend server uses to communicate with CLB is equal to or greater than 1,200 bytes.
+If an IPv6 CLB instance uses a UDP listener, the maximum transmission unit (MTU) supported by the network interface controller (NIC) that a backend server uses to communicate with CLB must be equal to or greater than 1,200 bytes.
 Otherwise, oversized packets may be discarded.
-You must modify the MTU setting in the configuration files of some applications accordingly.
+You must also modify the MTU settings in the configuration files of applications deployed on backend servers, if possible.

 TCP supports Maximum Segment Size (MSS) announcement.
 Therefore, when you use a TCP, HTTP, or HTTPS listener, you do not need to perform additional configurations.